 Now that Baby has passed that magic 6-month mark, you may have heard that they're ready to start sleeping through the night.
 And while every child develops at a different pace, it’s true that babies start to be able to sleep through the night by month 6.

 Keep in mind that for many babies “sleeping through” is a stretch of about 8 hours, and that more than half of all babies aren’t sleeping through even at 9-12 months.
 It’s normal to be ready for more solid sleep, but it’s also normal to be managing an under one who is still a frequent overnight waker.

 Why the lack of shut-eye?

-Generally, it’s a good idea to make sure that her sleeping space is free and clear of distractions, keep her room dark and quiet, and – if you’re soothing her to sleep – to try to make yourself as boring as possible (it’ll be a struggle) so Baby doesn’t want to get up again and play with you quite so badly.
+Generally, it’s a good idea to make sure that sleeping spaces are free and clear of distractions, to keep their room dark and quiet, and (if you’re soothing to sleep) to try to make yourself as boring as possible (it’ll be a struggle) so Baby doesn’t want to get up again and play with you quite so badly.

 Teething can be challenging because it’s a short but frequent occurrence in the first year.
 Those bulging gums may not bother some kiddos, but they can cause pain and distress for others.
 Of course a teething baby needs comfort overnight, but it can be exhausting!
 Offering a frozen teether while you read stories and at wake-ups, or discuss pain relief with their pediatric provider.
 Just be sure not to leave anything in their crib overnight.